chinmaynema/chinmaynema.github.io/_posts/2021-04-11-Kasol-Chalal-Tosh.md

 hidden: false
 ---

-Parvati valley the (in)famous hippie trail of India, known by various names - "Mini Israel of India", "Mini Amsterdam of India", "Hippie Land", "Smoker's Paradise".
+These villages in the Parvati Valley are a part of the (in)famous hippie trail of India, known by various names - "Mini Israel of India", "Mini Amsterdam of India", "Smoker's Paradise".
+They are favourite destinations for backpackers from India and beyond, because of their wonderful weather, beautiful views, serene environment, natural herbs, cafes serving global cuisines, hippie culture and crazy parties.
+You see fewer families / honeymooners and more youngsters.
+I think they are on most people's bucketlist, and rightly so!

+Personally, I found Kasol (and it's different from Kasauli!) to be a bit over-hyped.
+I know many people who agree with me.
+I think its because it has become too commercialised.
+But it's definitely worth visting, if only for its legacy!
+You can choose to spend more time in Chalal, Tosh or Kutla (the dark horse here, according to me).

 ## Duration and Time of Visit
-3 days, 2 night<br>
+3 days, 2 nights<br>
-March beginning
+April beginning

 ## To and From